Vanishing dielectric constant regime for the Navier Stokes Maxwell equations: Introduction

 and suitable boundary conditions on $\partial\Omega\times(0,T)$.
 The model \eqref{eq:MHD} is not the only system of equations used to model this kind of fluids.
 Another interesting model for plasma fluids is given by the Navier-Stokes-Maxwell system (see \cite{M10}):

 where $E\in\R^{3}$ is the electric field and $j\in\R^{3}$ is the current density.
 In the case the domain $\Omega$ is two dimensional the cross products in the equations \eqref{eq:mns21} make sense by considering $u,\ B,\ E$ and $j$ with values in $\R^{3}$.
 The goal of this paper is to recover in a rigorous way solutions of equations \eqref{eq:MHD} from solutions of equations \eqref{eq:mns21} in a suitable limit process, that as we will see fits in the framework of singular limits.
 In particular, we give a rigorous justification of this singular limit in the theory of magnetohydrodynamic equations.
+A similar limit was already considered, see for example \cite{AIM}.
 Before going into the mathematical details of this limiting process, in the next section we describe the physical principles that give rise to the models we are considering.